koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_63_12-digitization-and-digitalization-slide-63.md

-# Figure 1 "Core attributes of digital supply chains," in slide 63 of lecture 12 features a horizontal series of four rectangular blocks, each with distinct background colors and content.
+# Slide 63 of Lecture 12 contains information about Figure 1 "Core attributes of digital supply chains," in slide 63 of lecture 12 features a horizontal series of four rectangular blocks, each with distinct background colors and content.

 1. **First Block (leftmost):**
    - Background Color: Olive green.